Ryan Tedder: Personal life

 Tedder is married to Genevieve, whom he met in college.
 They have two sons.
-Tedder's cousins, Adam, Ashley, and Austin Clark comprise the band Sons of Sylvia and were formerly in The Clark Family Experience.
-He co-wrote their song "Love Left to Lose".

-Although a Christian, Tedder has stated that he does not want to be labeled as a Christian artist.
+Tedder's cousins, Adam, Ashley, and Austin Clark make up the band Sons of Sylvia and were formerly in The Clark Family Experience.
+Tedder co-wrote their song "Love Left to Lose".
+Although a Christian, Ryan Tedder has said that he does not want to be labeled as a Christian artist.